How 1 Simple Mistake Increases Your Customers' Trust

 VW's ad campaign gloried the flaws of the Beetle with headlines like: ‘Lemon’, ‘One of the nice things about owning it is selling it’, ‘And if you run out of gas, it’s easy to push’, “Think Small”, and ‘Nobody’s perfect’, by using those negatives they were able to get in front of their customers objections and differentiate themselves from their competitors.

-In 2019 VW remade its iconic LEMON ad to apologise for its emission scandal and turned the lemon into lemonade.
-For a brand that is generally viewed as competent an authentic apology allowed them to overcome any negative attention.
+In 2019, VW remade its iconic LEMON ad to apologise for its emissions scandal and turned the lemon into lemonade.
+For a brand that is generally viewed as competent, an authentic apology allowed them to overcome any negative attention.

 Lee and colleagues conducted a test that had participants reading one of two fictitious company reports.